rsharma1817/webtool/fe_divergences/README.md

 # FE Divergences Under Same Semantic Frame

-This folder contains files in the pseudo-CoNLL format for further research on FE Divergences when an aligned sentence pair shares an annotated semantic frame.
+This folder contains files in the pseudo-CoNLL format for further research on FE Divergences where an aligned sentence pair shares an annotated semantic frame.

 ### Folder Directory
 ```